The market for weed is growing like, well, a weed.

 That's right: You can roll pot into your portfolio.

-Several larger marijuana companies in the U.S. have been attracting venture capital money, and Canadian companies such as Canopy Growth Corp. and Aurora Cannabis have been buying out smaller firms and preparing for legalization across Canada later this year.
+Several larger marijuana companies in the U.S. have been attracting venture capital money, and Canadian companies such as Canopy Growth Corp. and Aurora Cannabis have been buying out smaller firms in preparation for legalization across Canada.

 2. Crypto and blockchain